RNSG: A Range-Aware Graph Index for Efficient Range-Filtered Approximate Nearest Neighbor Search: Range-aware Relative Neighborhood Graph

 \subsection{Complexity Analysis}

 This subsection presents complexity analyses of the RRNG.
-We begin by examining the time complexity of beam search on the RRNG, then proceed to analyze the RRNG size, and finally establish the time complexity of its construction.
-Due to space limitations, all missing proofs are provided in the full version.
+We begin by examining the expected cost of node-to-node monotone search on the RRNG, then proceed to analyze the RRNG size, and finally establish the time complexity of its construction.
+Due to space limitations, all missing proofs are provided in the full version~\cite{fullversion}.